remix-run/remix/docs/guides/envvars.md

 }
 ```

-Note that `dotenv` is only for development.
-You should not use it in production, so Remix doesn't load these when running `remix serve`.
-You'll need to follow your host's guides on adding secrets to your production server.
+Note that `.env` files are only for development.
+You should not use them in production, so Remix doesn't load them when running `remix serve`.
+You'll need to follow your host's guides on adding secrets to your production server, via the links below.

 ### Production